Featured image credit: Firefly

 Libre Space Foundation is a Greek non-profit organization based in Athens, Greece focused on developing open source technologies for space, including the relatively new field of PocketQubes.
 PocketQubes, compared to CubeSats, are even smaller satellites where 1P satellites have a form factor of 5 cm x 5 cm x 5 cm and a maximum weight of 250 g.
 Their current solutions in the field of PocketQubes include among other things deployment, identification, tracking, and communication.

 PicoBus is Libre Space’s open source PocketQube dispenser that can deploy up to eight PocketQubes.
-On this mission their dispenser will deploy a total of six PocketQubes, with two, Qubik-3 and Qubik-4, being their own test satellites.
+On this mission their dispenser will deploy a total of six PocketQubes, with two, Qubik-1 and Qubik-2, being their own test satellites.
 Both satellites are 1P PocketQubes with a mass of less than 250 g each.
-Qubik-3 and Qubik-4 have a lifespan of approximately three weeks on orbit.
+Qubik-1 and Qubik-2 have a lifespan of approximately three weeks on orbit.

 Everything developed at Libre Space Foundation is open-source and can be found and accessed on their GitLab page.
 In that spirit, the organization plans on sharing all their scientific findings of their mission and has attached The Libre Space Manifesto that can be seen underneath on both satellites.

 AMSAT-EA is a Spanish non-profit radio-amateur organization founded in 2017 with the goal of enabling radio-amateurs to exchange digital messages over vast distances.
-AMSAT-EA has built two 1.5P (7.5 cm x 5 cm x 5 cm) PockeQubes called GENESIS-G and GENESIS-J, also called ASTROLAND-1 and ASTROLAND-2.
+AMSAT-EA has built two 1.5P (7.5 cm x 5 cm x 5 cm) PockeQubes called GENESIS-L (light) and GENESIS-N (normal).
 Students from the European University of Madrid and from the Higher Technical School of Engineering (ICAI) in Madrid have helped with mechanical, attitude and thermal design, and with parts of the communications system respectively.
-GENESIS-G and GENESIS-J are slightly upgraded versions of GENESIS-L and GENESIS-N that were lost during Firefly’s first launch of Alpha.

 The satellites are entirely made from COTS (commercial-off-the-shelf) parts and feature a 2 MHz CPU that will act as a low speed digital regenerative repeater to allow Morse code retransmissions between distant users.
 Furthermore, the satellites will emit beacons with several types of telemetry and 20 different Morse code messages with greetings in Spanish and English.

 FOSSA Systems is a company based in Spain creating so called PocketQubes (1P PocketQube is defined as 5 cm x 5 cm x 5 cm) for Internet of Things (IoT) and Earth observation (EO) use.
-On this mission, FOSSA Systems flies its 1P FossaSat-1b together with Libre Space Foundation.
-The satellite will be deployed by Libre Space’s PicoBus dispenser.
+On this mission, FOSSA Systems flies its 1P FossaSat-1b and 2P FossaSat-2 together with Libre Space Foundation.
+Both satellites will be deployed by Libre Space’s PicoBus dispenser.

 FossaSat-1b is an upgraded version of the company’s first launched PocketQube called FossaSat-1.
 FossaSat-1 was successfully launched on Rocket Lab’s 10th mission Running Out Of Fingers and became the first PocketQube launched by Spain.
 Compared to FossaSat-1, FossaSat-1b doesn’t feature deployable solar panels, but overall upgraded systems.